-'It's easy to become caught up in negativity when you think about the politics of period, but the feeling I get from Walsh and Reynolds' book is one of optimism.'
+'It's easy to become caught up in negativity when you think about the politics of the Christchurch rebuild period, but the feeling I get from Walsh and Reynolds' book is one of optimism.'
+PHILIP MATTHEWS.
+NEWSROOM

-ROUTE 1: PARK SIDE
+'Cardboard' Cathedral ROUTE 1: PARK SIDE